microsoft/vscode-docs/docs/editor/accessibility.md

 When the suggestions pop up, they will get announced to screen readers.
 It is possible to navigate the suggestions using `kbstyle(Ctrl+Up)` and `kbstyle(Ctrl+Down)`, you can dismiss the suggestions with `kbstyle(Shift+Escape)` and if suggestions get in your way, you can disable the auto-popup of suggestions with the `editor.quickSuggestions` setting.

-The **Go to Next/Previous Difference** actions (`kb(editor.action.diffReview.next)` and `kb(editor.action.diffReview.prev)`), when in a diff editor pane, will bring up the Diff Review pane, which allows the navigation of the diffs, presented in a unified patch format.
+The **Go to Next/Previous Difference** actions (`kb(editor.action.accessibleDiffViewer.next)` and `kb(editor.action.accessibleDiffViewer.prev)`), when in a diff editor pane, will bring up the Accessible Diff Viewer, which allows the navigation of the diffs, presented in a unified patch format.
 Arrow Up and Arrow Down can be used to navigate through the unchanged, inserted, or deleted lines.
 Pressing `kbstyle(Enter)` will return focus to the modified pane of the diff editor at the selected line number (or closest still existing line number in case a deleted line is selected).
-Use `kbstyle(Escape)` or `kb(Shift+Escape)` to dismiss the Diff Review pane.
+Use `kbstyle(Escape)` or `kb(Shift+Escape)` to dismiss the Accessible Diff Viewer.

 ## Accessibility help